-It’s helpful to avoid any kind of possibly harmful chemical should never be reused for any reason.
+It’s helpful to avoid any kind of possibly harmful chemical that should never be reused for any reason.
 Once the container is empty you must dispose of it properly.
-You can check in with your local recycling plant to see what type of metal, plastic and cardboard containers they accept.
-In many cases containers that held aerosol sprays, drain cleaners and disinfectants will need to be dropped off at special hazardous waste collection events.
+You can check in with your local recycling plant to see what type of metal, plastic, and cardboard containers they accept.
+In many cases containers that held aerosol sprays, drain cleaners, and disinfectants will need to be dropped off at special hazardous waste collection events.

 Here are some other ways you can go green and help save the planet:

 Bike to Work or Carpool – if you live close to work you might consider biking there on a nice day.
 This will be great for your health and for the environment.
 If work is too far, consider taking public transport or carpooling with coworkers who live in the same area.

 Reuse Paper – One easy way to help the sustainability movement is to reuse paper products such as paper bags and envelopes.

 Install a Solar Water Heater – a cost-effective way of heating water.

 Buy Energy Efficient Appliances – Before shelling out a fortune on an appliance that won’t save you money down the road, do a little research and choose ones that have an official energy star rating.